Dr. Eric Small, MD, FAAP

-Dr. Small completed his medical degree at UMDNJ-New Jersey Medical School and Pediatric Residency at Montefiore Medical Center/Albert Einstein College of Medicine.
+-Dr. Small completed his medical degree at UMDNJ-New Jersey Medical School and Pediatric Residency at Montefiore Medical Center/Albert Einstein College of Medicine.

-Dr. Small completed two sports medicine fellowships.
+-Dr. Small has completed two sports medicine fellowships:

 • Harvard- Boston Children’s Hospital